RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

   }
 ```

-You need to provide 4 matrices, two for position coupling and 2 for effort coupling.
+For revision **1.4** and lower, you need to provide 4 matrices, two for position coupling and 2 for effort coupling.
 The actuator to joint should be the inverse of joint to actuator in both cases.
 If you're not using some of the actuators/joints, make sure the product of the coupling matrix by its inverse is still close to identity.

+For revision **1.5** and higher, you only need to provide the actuator to joint position coupling matrix.

 ### Tool engage parameters